Deep Space Research Platform

 <header>→<main>→ journey navigation →<footer>structure

-Pages are connected through a sequential journey navigation:
+Voyager 1 analytical pages are connected through a sequential journey navigation:

 Facts → Trajectory → Plasma Waves → Density → Magnetometer → 3I/ATLAS